greatxue/coding_language/cpp_tut/7_cpp_libra.md

 #endif
 ```

-Here are some reminders in the interface:
+Here are some reminders of the *interface*:

 + Interfaces require standardized *preprocessor directive definitions* called ***boilerplate***, to ensure that the interface file is read only once during a compilation.